Use a calculator to approximate the value of each expression. Giv... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to approximate the value of each expression.
-Give answers to six decimal places. sec 222° 30'
+Give answers to six decimal places.
+In Exercises 21–28, simplify the expression before using the calculator.
+See Example 1.
+1 —————— csc(90°-51°)

 Verified Solution